marcelsan/DeepShading/README.md

 # Deep Shading

-Final project for IN1164 Deep Learning. <br />

 ## Convolutional Neural Networks for Screen-Space Shading
 Our project is based on Nalbach et al. 2017 <a href="http://deep-shading-datasets.mpi-inf.mpg.de/">paper</a>.
 In this project, a set of buffers are provided to a Deep Convolutional Network in order to synthetize differend shading effects (such as Ambient Occlusion,